grimlucis/rpg-hack/08-tables/03-mutations.md

 399  | Cilia Lips.
 Wriggly.
 Seals food inside.
 Like kissing a millipede.
 400  | Second Feet.
 2 of  your legs have second, backwards-facing feet.
 No effect.
 401  | Second Face.
 On your lower back.
 It can see, smell, and speak but not hear.
-402  | Massive Brain. +1d6 Intelligence.
+402  | Massive Brain. +1d6 Talent.
 Brain pokes out of your head.
 Cannot wear a helmet.
 403  | Vertical Eyelids.
 They blink sideways.
 404  | Slug Slime.
 Can slowly climb any surface a slug could climb.
 Always sticky.
 405  | Fangs.
 Your canine teeth sharpen.
 You deal 1d4 damage on a bite.